Updated: Nov 8

 Why is the Disability Companion Card important?

-When it comes to expenditures during outings, we have spoken to many of our clients with a disability, who would like their carer to go with them to these outings that would require an entry ticket.
-Now here is the confusion - who pays the ticket for the carer.
-Clearly, NDIS is not paying any entry ticket or bill, it will only pay for the support from staff.
+When it comes to expenditures such as tickets, fares, and entry fees while going on community outings, many of our clients with a disability, would like their carer to accompany them to these outings which would require an entry ticket for the carer.

 What is the Disability Companion Card and who can get it - let's explore